-We all have a statutory duty to safeguard and promote the welfare of children, and at Hart Primary School we take this responsibility seriously.
+We all have a statutory duty to safeguard and promote the welfare of children, and at our school we take this responsibility seriously.

-If you have any concerns about a child or young person in Hart Primary School, you must share this information immediately with our designated safeguarding lead (DSL) or deputy.
+If you have any concerns about a child or young person in our school, you must share this information immediately with our designated safeguarding lead (DSL) or deputy.